 - 7 The Administering Authority for the Pension Fund is Nottinghamshire County Council.
-The main responsibilities of the Administering Authority are to: - Collect employee and employer contributions. - Invest the Fund's assets. - Pay the benefits due to Scheme members. - Manage the actuarial valuation process in conjunction with the Fund Actuary.
+Under the terms of the Council's constitution, the functions of the Council as administering authority are delegated to the Nottinghamshire Pension Fund Committee.
+The full governance arrangements of the Fund are detailed in the Fund's Governance Compliance Statement.
+The main responsibilities of the Administering Authority are to: - Collect employee and employer contributions. - Invest the Fund's assets.

-- Prepare and maintain the Funding Strategy Statement (FSS) and Investment Strategy Statement (ISS) after consultation with other interested parties as appropriate. - Monitor all aspects of the Fund's performance.
+- Pay the benefits due to Scheme members. - Manage the actuarial valuation process in conjunction with the Fund Actuary. - Prepare and maintain the Funding Strategy Statement (FSS) and Investment Strategy Statement (ISS) after consultation with other interested parties as appropriate. - Monitor all aspects of the Fund's performance.